From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem

-Recently, the assumption of poisoned (image, text) pairs in training data emerges as a critical concern in the study of multimodal jailbreak attacks.
-Based on this assumption, Tao et al. \cite{tao2024imgtrojan} replace original text captions with malicious jailbreak prompts, thereby enabling jailbreak attacks via poisoned images.
-Xu et al. \cite{xushadowcast} propose Shadowcast, a stealthy data poisoning attack in which poisoned samples are visually indistinguishable from benign images that match the corresponding texts, making detection extremely difficult.
-Experiments show that Shadowcast is highly effective under two attack settings.
-The first is Label Attack, which misleads the VLM to output incorrect class labels, such as misidentifying Donald Trump as Joe Biden.
-The second is Persuasion Attack, which exploits the VLM's text generation ability to produce seemingly rational yet misleading narratives.
-For example, it describes junk food as healthy, thus misleading users.
-Wang et al. \cite{wangstop} propose a novel attack strategy called Stop Reasoning Attack, which bypasses the Chain-of-Thought (CoT) reasoning process during model inference.
-In Visual Question Answering (VQA) tasks, questions are input into the MLLM to obtain an answer.
-Normally, explicit prompt tokens are added after the question and options to guide the model into CoT reasoning.
-However, under the influence of the Stop Reasoning Attack, MLLMs skip the reasoning steps and directly produce an answer without any rationale, thereby undermining the intended CoT mechanism.
+Recently, the assumption of poisoned (image, text) pairs in training data has become a critical concern in multimodal jailbreak attacks.
+Tao et al. \cite{tao2024imgtrojan} exploit this by replacing original text captions with malicious jailbreak prompts, enabling attacks via poisoned images.
+Xu et al. \cite{xushadowcast} introduce Shadowcast, a stealthy data poisoning attack where poisoned samples are visually indistinguishable from benign images, making detection difficult.
+Shadowcast works in two settings: the Label Attack, which misleads VLMs into outputting incorrect labels (e.g., misidentifying Donald Trump as Joe Biden), and the Persuasion Attack, which manipulates text generation to produce misleading narratives (e.g., presenting junk food as healthy).
+Wang et al. \cite{wangstop} propose the Stop Reasoning Attack, which bypasses the Chain-of-Thought (CoT) reasoning process in Visual Question Answering (VQA) tasks.
+This attack causes the model to skip reasoning steps, producing answers without rationale and undermining the CoT mechanism.

-(c) \textbf{Agents}: White-box jailbreak techniques targeting agents focus on dissecting their system architectures.
-The goal is to explore how, under the assumption that internal mechanisms are known, one can manipulate core decision-making modules such as task planning components, tool invocation interfaces, and memory retrieval systems to exert targeted influence on the LLM's key functionalities.
+(c) \textbf{Agents}: White-box jailbreak techniques targeting agents focus on analyzing their internal system architecture.
+Assuming knowledge of the underlying mechanisms, these approaches aim to strategically manipulate core decision-making modules—such as task planning components, tool invocation interfaces, and memory retrieval systems—to precisely influence and control the key functionalities of agents.